Ball Roadmaster StarLight

 Value, Durability and Tritium Combine in an Awesome Dive Watch

 Once an American brand known for railroad timing, the Ball Watch Company’s products are now Swiss-made and have a heavy focus on inclusion of tritium illumination.
 In this case, small tubes are filled with a tiny amount of gas that is actually radioactive (though totally harmless in these amounts) and glows perpetually with no need of charging from an external light source, as modern luminescent material commonly used on watches does.
-The new Ball Roadmaster StarLight watches, now available for preorder at a special price, feature more tritium tubes than ever.
+The new Ball Roadmaster StarLight watches, now available for preorder at a special price, feature about as many tritium tubes as could reasonably fit on a watch dial.

 Whereas previous Roadmaster watches from the brand used stick-shaped indices, the new StarLight version has Arabic numerals fully filled out in gloriously glowing tritium.
 They also illuminate the hands and the bezel’s pip, and the remainder of the aluminum bezel insert markings are in Super-LumiNova.